elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

-BONUS LAB:
+== BONUS LAB 1):

-== STEP 10) copy the files back to your local directory for hadoop 1
+    copy the files back to your local directory for hadoop 1
         $  hadoop dfs -get <your name>/billing/in ./billing_data2
     for hadoop 2
         $  hdfs dfs -get <your name>/billing/in ./billing_data2

+== BONUS LAB 2)
+    find out which machine has the blocks for a particular file hint the command is : fsck
+        $  hadoop fsck [options]   <full file name>
+        or
+        $  hdfs fsck  [options]   <full file name>
+    can you figure out the options?